-We regularly maintain cash balances at third-party financial institutions, including formerly with Silicon Valley Bank, both in the United States and internationally, in excess of the FDIC insurance limit and similar regulatory insurance limits outside the United States.
+We regularly maintain cash balances at third-party financial institutions, including with Silicon Valley Bank, or SVB, both in the United States and internationally, in excess of the FDIC insurance limit and similar regulatory insurance limits outside the United States.
 Further, if we enter into a credit, loan or other similar facility with a financial institution, certain covenants included in such facility may require as security that we keep a significant portion of our cash with the institution providing such facility.
 If a depository institution where we maintain deposits fails or is subject to adverse conditions in the financial or credit markets, we may not be able to recover all, if any, of our deposits which could adversely impact our operating liquidity and financial performance.

 Under the terms of the Debt Agreement, we are required to keep substantially all of our cash and investments with SVB.
-On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the FDIC as receiver.
-On March 12, 2023, the FDIC announced that all depositors of the bank would have access to all funds starting on March 13, 2023 and, as of March 13, 2023, we were afforded full access to our cash and cash equivalents with SVB.
-As of May 27, 2023, First

-Citizens has assumed all of SVB's deposits and loans.
+In March 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the FDIC as receiver.
+Within days, the FDIC assisted depositors of the bank access funds and we were able to regain full access to our cash and cash equivalents with SVB.
+In May 2023, First Citizens assumed all of SVB's deposits and loans.
 While our deposits are backed by the FDIC, that support may not last or be honored in the future and we could be materially impacted.